cleverpush/cleverpush-developer-docs/docs/sdks/android/methods.md

 ## Tracking Notification Clicks

-To track when a user clicks on a notification from your custom notification inbox or list, use the `trackInboxClicked()` method available in the Notification class.
+You can use the `trackInboxClicked()` method from the Notification class to manually track clicks on notifications retrieved either from local storage or remotely.

+This is especially useful if you're displaying a custom inbox UI.

 <!--DOCUSAURUS_CODE_TABS-->